MECHANICAL ENGINEERS SHOULD LEARN PYTHON

 Speed has, in my experience,been very comparable.

-MATLAB is currently trying to provide compatibility to some of those robotics tools, meaning they are lagging behind python in that sense (it’s tough for a company to keep up with the masses)
+MATLAB is trying to provide compatibility to some of those robotics tools, meaning they are lagging behind python in that sense (it’s tough for a company to keep up with the masses)

 Many MOOC’s use python as a programming language of choice, again making it easier to learn.